 Tobacco, mainly in the form of cigarettes, is one of the most widely-used drugs in the world.
 Over a billion adults legally smoke tobacco everyday.
 Recently, it is not only the adult.
 Even the high school students or college students smoke just because they want to know how it feels.
 It is also not limited by gender.
 Lots of women are smokers.
 Even the old people still smoke, as if they do not care about their healthy.
 Become a smoker is like make someone just care about the good feeling of smoking and makes them to forget the risks they will face in the future.
-The long term health costs are high for smokers themselves, and for the wider community in temrs of health care costs and lost productivity.
+The long term health costs are high - for smokers themselves, and for the wider community in temrs of health care costs and lost productivity.
 The worst risk that the smokers will face is lung cancer, which can cause death.
 The governments have a legitimate role to legislate to protect citizens from the harmful effects of their own decisions to smoke.
 For example they make rule about no smoking area, in the street, and public place.
 But it also the decisions of each individual wheter they want to continue their life as a smoker and take all the risk, or stop and learn to life healthier.
 (211 words)

-The response is a simple essay which gives a minimal answer to the question.
+The response is a simple essay which gives a minimal answer to the prompt.
 The argument contains insufficient supporting ideas.
 The structure is lacking in logic and coherence.
 There is frequent misuse of grammar and vocabulary.
 Vocabulary range is limited and inappropriate at times.

-The table below and subsequent ones under 'How the response was scored' show the machine scores and the human ratings that have been assigned to this response.
-When the cells in the adjudicator column are empty, the adjudicator score does not deviate from the scores given by the first and second human rater.
+The table below shows the machine scores and the human ratings that have been assigned to this response.
+The greyed out box indicates that the score is the same as the scores given by the first and second human rater.

 Trait name Maximum raw score Machine score Human rater 1 Human rater 2 Adjudicator

-Content 2 1.80 2 2
+Content 3 1.80 2 2 2

 Development, structure and coherence 2 1.35 0 1 1

-Form 2 2.00 n/a n/a
+Form 2 2.00 n/a n/a n/a

-General linguistic Range 2 1.03 1 1
+General linguistic Range 2 1.03 1 1 1

-Grammar 2 1.07 1 1
+Grammar 2 1.07 1 1 1

-Total item score 14 8.18 5 7 6
+Spelling 2 0.00 n/a n/a n/a

 Vocabulary range 2 0.93 1 2 1

-Spelling 2 0.00 n/a n/a
+Total item score 15 8.18 5 7 6